 - Buy the stocks back from open market to return it to the lender

-Short selling are transacted in your margin account as protection in case you default on the short sale.
-On this we suggest you to contact your broker as they may charge interest on the value of the borrowed shares while the position is open.
+Short selling is transacted in your margin account as protection in case you default on the short sale.
+On this, we suggest you contact your broker as they may charge interest on the value of the borrowed shares while the position is open.

 In our above example, assume that the stock of XYZ limited has gone up to Rs 550 per share instead of falling down as per your expectations.
 In this case, you have to buy the stock at a higher level to cover your short position.
 If you bought XYZ limited shares at Rs 550 per share, then you are losing Rs 100 per share plus brokerage commission.
 This means, the higher the price, the greater the loss and lower the price, the greater the profit.